kiraware/paspybin/docs/tutorials.md

 the given paste_key.
 This method should be used when you want to get pasted content belonging to other people that is public or unlisted or get pasted content without logging in, aka guest mode.
+To use this method, you don't need a dev_key.
 Read get_content [reference](reference/api.md/#paspybin.api.Pastes.get_content) for more details.